EirikPM/deep_learning/README.md

-Here lies all projectes related to deep learning.
+Here lies all projectes related to deep learning written with Python.